WillmsBenjamin/SnakeGame/README.md

 # Snake Game
 A variant of the classic snake game.

-## Planned Features:
+## Implemented Features:
   * Multiple fruit types (ex. poisonous causes the snake length to shrink)
   * Option of classic (one fruit type), or new game modes
-  * Option of solo play and player vs computer play
+  * Option of solo play and local multiplayer
   * Detailed menu
+  * Pause function
+  * Optional wall gaps

+## Planned Features:
+  * Option of player vs computer play
   * High-score persistence with XML.
-  * Pause function
   * Multiple map sizes
-  * Optional wall gaps

 ## Possible Additions